webmaeistro/devz-docz/infrasec/charter.md

 # [InfraSec](README.md) / InfraSec Practice Charter

-At Martin's experience, I have a single practice combining infrastructure and security practices, which is a pattern that is becoming more prevalent in the industry as it becomes more clear that they are closely related in building confidence in the services I run.
+At I, I have a single practice combining infrastructure and security practices, which is a pattern that is becoming more prevalent in the industry as it becomes more clear that they are closely related in building confidence in the services I run.
 This is part of an evolution